Optimal error estimates for a discontinuous Galerkin method on curved boundaries with polygonal meshes: Introduction

 Over the past few decades, several techniques have been developed to remedy this loss of accuracy.
 There are two main strategies to address this issue.
 The isoparametric finite element method \cite{bassi} and the isogeometric analysis \cite{CAD_NURBS} aim to reduce the geometric error without modifying the variational form.
 Therefore, this technique requires the construction of a mesh with curved elements on the boundary, which is a challenging geometric problem where ineligible cells can be produced.
 Moreover, this approach also raises some numerical challenges since it considers non-constant Jacobian transformations from the reference element.

 Another strategy considers a polygonal approximation domain $\Omega_h$ and focuses on a modified variational formulation.
 There has been a growing body of research focused on correcting the error that results from the approximation of the physical boundary $\partial \Omega$ by a polygonal boundary $\partial \Omega_h$, by modifying the boundary condition.
 In \cite{Krivodonova}, the authors consider a computational polygonal domain in place of the physical domain and modify the normal vector involved in the wall boundary condition.
 However, this method can only be formulated for slip-wall boundary conditions, and the work is limited to 2D geometries.
 In \cite{Zhang}, the author proposes a modified DG scheme defined on polygonal meshes that avoids integrals inside curved elements.
 However, integrations along boundary curve segments are still necessary.
 This approach was extended to solving three-dimensional Euler equations and it was simplified by considering the relation between the normal vector of the computational domain and the surface Jacobian \cite{Euler2020}.
 In the Shifted Boundary Method (SBM), the location where the boundary conditions are applied is shifted from the true boundary to an approximate (surrogate) boundary.
 The value of boundary conditions is modified by means of Taylor expansion, in order to reflect this displacement (see \cite{ATALLAH2022114885} and the references therein).
-Within the framework of Hybrid High-Order methods, in \cite{10.1007/978-3-031-20432-6_15}, the authors introduced a formulation that combines Nitsche's technique to weakly impose boundary conditions on curved and complicated Lipschitz domains.
+In \cite{doi:10.1137/17M1154266}, the authors design and analyse a hybrid high-order (HHO) method on unfitted meshes to approximate elliptic interface problems.
+Sharp geometric assumptions are introduced for $C^2$ curved interfaces, establishing discrete inverse trace estimates and continuous trace inequalities for shape-regular elements cut by the interface.
+Within the framework of HHO methods, in \cite{10.1007/978-3-031-20432-6_15}, the authors introduced a formulation that combines Nitsche's technique to weakly impose boundary conditions on curved and complicated Lipschitz domains.
 Another method proposed in the literature is the so-called Extensions from Subdomains \cite{Solano}.
 The main idea of this approach consists of determining a new Dirichlet boundary condition on the polygonal computational boundary from the one evaluated on the physical boundary.